pionl/laravel-chunk-upload/readme.md

 ### Since v0.2.0

 The package supports the Laravel Filesystem.
-Becouse of this, the storage must be withing the app folder `storage/app/` or custom drive (only local) - can be set in the config `storage.disk`.
+Because of this, the storage must be withing the app folder `storage/app/` or custom drive (only local) - can be set in the config `storage.disk`.

-The cloud drive is not supported becouse of the chunked write (probably could be changed to use a stream) and the resulting object - `UploadedFile` that supports only full path.
+The cloud drive is not supported because of the chunked write (probably could be changed to use a stream) and the resulting object - `UploadedFile` that supports only full path.

 ## Todo